Aboriginal and Torres Strait Islander people should be aware that this website may contain images, voices and names of deceased persons.

 Acknowledgement of Country

-caring@home acknowledges the Traditional Custodians of country throughout Australia and their connections to land, sea and community.
-We pay our respect to their Elders past and present and extend that respect to all Aboriginal and Torres Strait Islander people.
+caring@home acknowledges the Traditional Custodians of Country throughout Australia and their connections to sky, land, sea, culture and community.
+We pay our respect to Elders past, present and future and extend that respect to all Aboriginal and Torres Strait Islander people.

 Queensland Government